-Dr. Amy Taylor is a postdoctoral Advanced Fellow in psychodynamic psychotherapy and psychoanalytic studies who provides psychotherapy, psychological testing, and group consultation at the Austen Riggs Center.
-She has a BA from the Great Books program at St. John’s College, and received her PhD in Clinical Psychology from the existential-phenomenological psychology program at Duquesne University in Pittsburgh, PA, with additional certification in Gender Studies and Interpretive and Qualitative Research.
-She also completed training in psychodynamic psychotherapy at the Pittsburgh Psychoanalytic Center.
-Dr. Taylor has taught and written about identity development, and has a particular interest in the relationships between identity, gender, sexuality, and the body.
-Prior to coming to Riggs, she completed predoctoral training at Cornerstone Behavioral Health near the Wyoming-Utah border where she engaged in intensive psychoanalytic psychotherapy with patients dually diagnosed with intellectual disabilities and psychiatric disorders.
+Dr. Amy Taylor is a postdoctoral Advanced Fellow in psychodynamic psychotherapy and psychoanalytic studies at the Austen Riggs Center, where she provides individual psychotherapy, psychological testing, group consultation, and works with families.
+She has a B.A. from the Great Books program at St. John’s College, and received her Ph.D. in Clinical Psychology from the existential-phenomenological program at Duquesne University in Pittsburgh, PA, with additional certifications in Gender Studies and Qualitative Research.
+She has participated in training with the Psychoanalytic Couple & Family Institute of New England and the Pittsburgh Psychoanalytic Center.
+Dr. Taylor has taught, written about, and engaged in research related to identity development, and particularly the relationships between identity, sexuality, gender, and experiences of embodiment.
+Prior to coming to Riggs, she completed predoctoral training at Cornerstone Behavioral Health near the Wyoming-Utah border where she engaged in psychoanalytic psychotherapy with patients with co-occurring intellectual disabilities and major mental illnesses.